On February 17, 2009, all television broadcast stations are required to stop

 While we have cable

-for the living room and bedroom televisions, there is no connection for our kitchen TV.
+for the living room and bedroom televisions, there is no cable connection for our kitchen TV.
 Even

 though I live in a large city, the over-the-air television reception is poor in our neighborhood.
 Only